dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 88 - refactor started, 11 ts errors
-Current Cycle 87 - initiate/deliver on new refactor plan (A105)
+Cycle 87 - initiate/deliver on new refactor plan (A105)
 Cycle 86 - make a better plan
 Cycle 85 - this refactor is not really refactoring Cycle 84 - continue refactor